-A stellar lightweight merino base layer that holds true to SmartWool's reputation of being the masters of merino.
+A stellar lightweight Merino base layer that holds true to SmartWool's reputation of being the masters of Merino.
 Thoughtfully built with great warmth and breathability, these bottoms are an all-around champion for everything except bitter colds.

 Comfort & Fit

 They have minimal flatlock seams that you don't even notice are there.
 A single inseam runs the length of the pant meeting up with the crotch.
 There is a tiny bit of crotch sag, but if you wear them at your bellybutton, they fit like a glove.
 The wide waistband is comfortable for all-day wear.
 The ankles are really tight and require some care pulling over your heal, or you could easily rip the thin merino fabric.
 Overall, great comfort and fit.
-At 6 ft and wearing a small (30in waist), they were a tad bit short exposing a little bit of ankle.
+One of our head testers, at 6 ft and wearing a small (30in waist), they were a tad bit short exposing a little bit of ankle.
 If we could change anything, it is to reduce the minimal crotch sag and lengthen the legs a bit.

-Durability, the Achilles heel of the praiseworthy warrior of base layers, merino wool.
+Durability — the Achilles heel of the praiseworthy warrior of base layers, merino wool.
 These bottoms are no exception, they just aren't that durable.
-SmartWool attempted to increase durability by wrapping the merino fabric around a nylon core which we think helps with shape retention and overall longevity but when it came down to our merciless abrasion test, we smoked a hole right through these bad boys.
+SmartWool attempted to increase durability by wrapping the Merino fabric around a nylon core which we think helps with shape retention and overall longevity but when it came down to our merciless abrasion test, we smoked a hole right through these bad boys.

 Our conclusion… these things rock.
-A great versatile layer made of comfortable lightweight merino wool that breathes exceptionally well and carries impressive warmth for how thin it is, we really enjoy these bottoms and think you will too!
+A great versatile layer made of comfortable lightweight Merino wool that breathes exceptionally well and carries impressive warmth for how thin it is, we really enjoy these bottoms and think you will too!

 — Roland Mott